How to Get a Private Investigator License in Wyoming

 Last updated: March 2, 2026

 Wyoming is a small but active market driven by tourism, ranch properties, and energy employment, making it an excellent place to start a career as a private investigator.
 Licensing in Wyoming is overseen by the No State Licensing Requirement.
-The process requires 0 hours of pre-license education and costs between $500 and $1,500 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the No exam required (administered by No State Licensing Requirement) with a score of at least 70%.

-Wyoming requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Wyoming does not require any pre-license education hours.
 Budget between $500 and $1,500 for the total licensing process, including education, application, and exam fees.
 Most aspiring private investigators complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |